pasindujr/soundcloud-player/README.md

 1. Even though this is the 2nd section, I want to tackle this first.
 2. You can read more about the "Search" function in [Soundcloud docs.](https://developers.soundcloud.com/docs/api/guide#search)
-3. I copied the code in Soundcloud docs and edited as I want (Removed `<script>` tags, removed license filter and put the "Client Id")
+3. I copied the code in Soundcloud docs and refactored as I want (Removed `<script>` tags, removed license filter and put the "Client Id")
 ```
 SC.initialize({
   client_id: 'Client Id'